 Statutory maternity leave

 Mothers in the UK are afforded a much more generous amount of maternity leave than US mothers.
-Statutory Maternity Leave is 52 weeks; it’s broken into two 26-week periods: Ordinary Maternity Leave and Additional Maternity Leave.
+Statutory Maternity Leave is 52 weeks; it’s broken into 39 weeks Ordinary Maternity Leave plus 13 weeks Additional Maternity Leave.
 UK law mandates that mothers take two weeks off from work immediately following the birth of their child.

 UK Employment Law also provides guidance on when maternity leave may start.
 Women can choose to begin their maternity leave 11 weeks before their due date at the earliest; if the baby is early, maternity leave commences the day after the mother gives birth.